-However, incorporating model dynamics into the ACOPF formulation poses significant computational and modeling challenges.
-In particular: \begin{enumerate}[leftmargin=*, nosep] \item the increased problem dimensionality and complexity of introducing differential equations within an already complex nonlinear, nonconvex optimization framework, and \item the need for surrogate models that can accurately capture generator dynamics across varying operating conditions, while remaining computationally efficient for real-time application. \end{enumerate} To address these challenges, this paper proposes to use Gaussian Process (GP) models as surrogates for generator dynamics.
-GPs offer two key advantages: (i) they provide a non-parametric continous differentiable framework capable of modeling nonlinear behaviors and (ii) provide principled uncertainty quantification of predicted variables.
-These features enable a natural integration of GP into ACOPF via chance constraints, thus enabling probabilistic enforcement of each generator's rotor angle stability criteria.
-In the context of modeling system dynamics, GPs have been employed in the literature to learn solutions of specific instances of ordinary differential equations (ODEs), typically under fixed system parameters (e.g., \citea{Raissi_2017, heinonen2018learningunknownodemodels}).
-Learning system dynamics that is valid for a range of parameters via GPs is challenging as the surrogate models need to be generalize across a wide range of system states---such as changes in load levels or network topology---without deterioration in accuracy or computational tractability.
-To enable such generalizability and computational efficiency, in this paper, we shift our focus from modeling full dynamic trajectories directly to characterizing stability using an exponential surrogate function derived from the underlying differential equations for generator dynamics.
+To enable such generalizability and computational efficiency, we shift our focus from modeling full dynamic trajectories directly to characterizing stability using an exponential surrogate function derived from the underlying differential equations governing generator dynamics.
 The exponent in this surrogate function reflects the growth or decay rate of the generator's trajectory and hence indicates whether the generator's operating point is dynamically stable or unstable.
 This exponent, modeled as a GP, is learned as a function of the local bus voltage and phase angles and succinctly captures the nonlinear relationship between system states and generator stability.
-Our results in Section \ref{subsec:predictive-performance} show that aforementioned approach is able to predict stability of the trajectories with an accuracy of around $85$-$90$\% across a wide range of generator parameters, corroborating its effectiveness in capturing the dominant behavior of generator dynamics.
+Our results in Section \ref{subsec:predictive-performance} show that the aforementioned approach predicts the stability of trajectories with an accuracy of around $85$-$90$\% across a wide range of generator parameters, corroborating its effectiveness in capturing the dominant behavior of generator dynamics.
 Furthermore, it enables efficient integration of dynamic stability constraints into the ACOPF, bridging the gap between steady-state optimization and dynamic system performance.
-Specifically for $118$-IEEE bus system, the solutions of the standard ACOPF without accounting for system dynamics, yield unstable setpoints in $41\%$ of the loading scenarios whereas our GP-based stability integration in ACOPF produces generator setpoints that satisfy the stability requirements in $85\%$ of the cases.
+Specifically for the $118$-IEEE bus system, the solutions of the standard ACOPF without accounting for system dynamics, yield unstable setpoints in $41\%$ of the loading scenarios, whereas our GP-based stability integration in ACOPF produces generator setpoints that satisfy the stability requirements in $85\%$ of the cases.